-In this chapter we deal with the sensitivity of the GSI to the fine tuning of its parameters.
+In this chapter we deal with the sensitivity of the GS-GC to the fine tuning of its parameters.
 We try to determine both its robustness against poor settings of parameters, and the optimal range of values for sensitive parameters.

 The chapter structure is as follows: Section 5.1 gives the introductory description of the parameters.
-Section 5.2 reports sensitivity results on the color goal radius.
-Section 5.3 reports sensitivity results on the comfort parameter.
-Section 5.4 reports the results of non-parametric statistical tests assessing the statistical significance of the results.
-Section 5.5 gathers the concluding remarks explaining the parameter settings for following computational experiments.
+Section 5.2 gives summary experimental results on the KRG graphs.
+Section 5.3 reports sensitivity results on the color goal radius.
+Section 5.4 reports sensitivity results on the comfort parameter.
+Section 5.5 reports the results of non-parametric statistical tests assessing the statistical significance of the results.
+Section 5.6 gathers the concluding remarks explaining the parameter settings for following computational experiments.

-5.1 GSI model parameters
+5.1 GS-GC model parameters

-In the proposed GSI algorithm we have three parameters that must be tuned to get the best result.
+In the proposed GS-GC algorithm we have three parameters that must be tuned to get the best result.
 These parameters are:

 - The chromatic number,

-- the goal radius or influence region and
+- the color goal radius of its influence region and

-- the Comfort or Stress.
+- the Comfort.

-Also we have the world size as an additional parameter, but this parameter is irrelevant for our model, because the agents' speed adapts to the world size.
-If the world is bigger, the agents go faster.
-The goal radius also limits the influence of the world size.
+The world size is irrelevant for GS-GC, because the agents' speed adapts to the world size.
+If the world is bigger, agents go faster.
+The color goal radius also limits the influence of the world size.
 We have experimented over a toric world of 100x100 units of length to simplify the arithmetical calculus.
-Finally we have a number of steps limit to avoid enormous execution times of days, weeks of months.
+Finally we have a limit on the number of steps to avoid enormous execution times, in the order of days, weeks of months.
 Obviously this parameter doesn't affect the accuracy of the algorithm, it is only a stopping criterion.
 We have run computational experiments testing our model for tuning the goal radius and the comfort.
-We have built ten families of 20 instances each families of KRG graphs.
+For this sensitivity experiment we have specifically built ten families of 20 instances each families of KRG graphs.